-Service Checks Must pass.
-Be sure to run Service
+Service Checks All Service Checks must pass.
+Be sure to run Service upgrade.

-Actions > Run Service Check on all services (and remediate if necessary) prior to attempting an HDP upgrade.
+Actions > Run Service Check on all services (and remediate if necessary) prior to attempting an HDP this feature are as follows:

 Kerberos - Kafka Ranger Policy Export/Import DB Requirements